Why is it important to focus on tobacco prevention and cessation?

 Why do Big Tobacco Companies focus on youth?

-- If adolescents can be kept tobacco-free, most will remain tobacco-free the rest of their lives.
-They figure they need to get you early if they are going to get to you at all.
+- If adolescents can be kept tobacco-free, most will remain tobacco-free for the rest of their lives.
+Tobacco companies figure they need to get you early if they are going to get to you at all.